Cognigy/Documentation/docs/en/docs/live-agent/Reports/overview.md

 # Live Agent Reports

+## Overview

 The conversation reports which have occurred over time can be viewed in the **Reports** section.

-To see a report, follow these steps:
+To see a report, do the following:

 1. Go to Live Agent.
 2. In the left side of the screen, click the **Reports** icon.